Airborne Express Flight 827

-Airborne Express Flight 827 was a functional evaluation flight (FEF) of an ABX Air (operating under Airborne Express) Douglas DC-8-63F (registration N827AX) that had undergone a major modification.
+Airborne Express Flight 827 was a functional evaluation flight (FEF) of an ABX Air (operating under Airborne Express) Douglas DC-8 that had undergone a major modification.
 On December 22, 1996, during the test flight, the aircraft stalled and crashed, killing all six people on board.
-Accident investigators determined the cause of the accident was improper crew control inputs.
+Accident investigators determined the causes of the accident was improper crew control inputs and ABX's failures to establish a formal functional evaluation program, relying instead on inadequate flight program guidelines, inadequate requirements, and inadequate and misleading pilot training.